VishnuRaman/RedBase/USAGE.md

 - `Contains`: Contains a substring
 - `StartsWith`: Starts with a prefix
 - `EndsWith`: Ends with a suffix
+- `Regex`: Match using a regular expression pattern (requires UTF-8 values)
 - `And`: Logical AND of multiple filters
 - `Or`: Logical OR of multiple filters
 - `Not`: Logical NOT of a filter